iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Aims:
-1. To investigate how connectivity patterns are affected by diel vertical migration (DVM), ontogenetic vertical migration (OVM), and horizontal orientated swimming
+1. To investigate how connectivity patterns are affected by the implementation of different forms of larval behaviour, specifically-- diel vertical migration (DVM), ontogenetic vertical migration (OVM), and horizontal orientated swimming
-2. To investigate how different strategies of ontogenetic vertical migration patterns of reef fish effect connectivity dispersal patterns
+2. To investigate how different implementation methods of ontogenetic vertical migration affect connectivity dispersal patterns.
-3. To investigate how different implementation methods of ontogenetic vertical migration affect connectivity dispersal patterns.
+3. To investigate how different parametrisation strategies (reflecting species differences) of ontogenetic vertical migration effect connectivity patterns.

 Hypothesis:
 1. Compared to passive practice, should reduce SR, increase LR, reduce DD
+  i.
+Comment on effect of different types of flow regimes on the differences?
 2. The patterns should differ as places within the water column change the currents the larvae are moved by
-3. There should be an effect, but is predicted to be minimal.
+3. There should be an effect, but is predicted to be minimal [Why?]

 # Methods